netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 **Custom view**

-If you want render your custom view
+If you want to render your custom view

 ```php
 <?php